abcrate/garfbot/README.md

 Responds with iputils-ping result from target.

 `garfpic {target}`
-Responds with dnsutils lookup result from target.
+Responds with dns lookup result from target.

 `garfpic {target}`
 Responds with nmap scan result from target.